Imposta posizione attuale

 Grab your favorite brew and enjoy the underground bar scene at One Eyed Jacks.
 If a refined and elegant ambiance and soft music is what you are looking for, this definitely isn't the place for you!
 Burlesque performances, edgy punk and rock live acts, low-grade films and plenty of testosterone are what you can expect to find here.
 The bright colors and enthusiastic performances add to the vibrant atmosphere.
 A lot of events are scheduled, so check the website for your favorite.

-If you are down on Bourbon Street and your feet are tired from walking and you have had your fill of raucous mayhem, you need only walk a little further to find this famous bar.
 Lafitte's Blacksmith Shop Bar is (as its name implies) located in a former blacksmith's shop and safe house for smugglers during the 1800s.
 It boasts of having survived the fire that burned down the French Quarter in the late 1800s and being the oldest building to house a bar in the United States.
 In the back of the bar, a musician plays a grand piano and croons through drunken sing-a-longs like Piano Man and You've Lost That Lovin' Feeling.
-The bar has reasonably priced drinks compared to many of its Bourbon Street counterparts.
+The bar has reasonably priced drinks compared to many of its Bourbon Street counterparts and is the best bet on Bourbon Street if your feet are tired from walking and you have had your fill of raucous mayhem.

-With the growth of New Orleans, Mississippi River Bottom has become a cool spot and is frequented by people belonging to all walks of life.
-As with other bars in the neighborhood, friendliness and a simple decor set the scene.
-Head here for drinks and bar snacks, and to pass your time, you can try your hand at a game of pool.
-An outdoor patio overlooking the river is a good setting to end your day with cool glass of beer, while the locals cheer on their victory shuffling weights over the board.
+With the growth of New Orleans, MRB Bar & Kitchen has become a cool spot and is frequented by people belonging to all walks of life.
+As with other bars in the neighborhood, friendliness and simple décor set the scene.
+Head here for drinks and bar snacks, and for some fun, you can choose from a wide array of games.
+The outdoor patio is a good setting to end your day with a cool glass of beer, while the locals cheer on their victory shuffling weights over the board.

 Molly's at the Market opened its doors for the first time in 1974 and has been an integral part of the New Orleans experience ever since.
 This bar is unique for its diverse set of customers, relaxed atmosphere and excellent service.
-Every year Molly's unites regular customers and guests for a host of events as a tribute to their relationship with New Orleans and its people.
+The Frozen Irish Coffee is a customer favorite and the drinks come at an affordable price.
 This is the neighborhood's favorite old bar where beer taps flow into the wee hours of the morning.

-Rusty Nail is one of those unpretentious places where one can actually unwind after a long day at work or simply come here to enjoy the music and ambiance.
-Rusty Nail is an off-track bar that boasts a wide selection of cocktails and a well-stocked bar.
+An easy-breezy and unpretentious place, Rusty Nail is one of those spots one can actually unwind after a long day at work or simply come here to enjoy the music and ambiance.
+Rusty Nail is an off-track bar boasting a wide selection of cocktails and a well-stocked bar.
 Blues and jazz are the order of the day, as this is a stage for many upcoming New Orleans musicians.
 Sit outside and try their signature Rusty Nail cocktail or something from their vast scotch collection.

 Fancy good music and a cold beer at the end of your day?
 Head to d.b.a., where they host live performances and serve draft beer, Belgian draft beer, and hand-drawn ales.
 There is also a wine list, a whiskey list and a brandy list.
 The amount of liquor served here is mind-boggling.
 If you're there for the live music, you won't be disappointed.